RubyLearning/blog/content/post/2012/07/23/the-ongoing-vigil-of-software-security.md

     <li>
       Credentials: <ol>
         <li>
           Where and how should we store the credentials that our app needs (e.g. api keys, database credentials, etc.)?
-A good thing to ask ourselves is, &#8220;if someone did get into our server (as non-root, as if they did as root, it&#8217;s game-over anyhow), what could they get and who would it hurt?&#8221;
+A good thing to ask ourselves is, &#8220;if someone did get into our server (as non-root, as if they did as root, it's game-over anyhow), what could they get and who would it hurt?&#8221;
         </li>
         <li>
           Are we deploying our credentials to GitHub or other VCS?
-If so, we&#8217;re blindly trusting that 3rd party to be and stay secure.
+If so, we're blindly trusting that 3rd party to be and stay secure.
         </li>
         <li>
           Changes should be planned for and completed whenever there is a change in personnel and on a periodic basis.
 This can become a real hassle unless thought is given along the lines of, &#8220;How do we quickly change these credentials?&#8221;